Chattanooga Motorcycle Accident Lawyer

 A motorcycle offers very little in the way of protection when it’s involved in an accident.
-Motorcycle riders (and any passenger) suddenly find themselves skidding or bouncing along the roadway, often into the path of other vehicles, or slamming into solid objects like guardrails, other vehicles and buildings.
-Death is common and injuries are often severe, ranging from serious brain and spine injury to broken bones, dislocations, soft tissue tears, and deep, painful abrasions.
+Motorcycle riders (and any passenger) suddenly find themselves skidding or bouncing along the roadway, often into the path of other vehicles, or slamming into solid objects like guardrails, other vehicles, and buildings.
+Death is common and injuries are often severe, ranging from brain injury, spine injury to broken bones, dislocations, soft tissue tears, and painful abrasions.

-Yet many automobile drivers claim that the accident wasn’t their fault, leaving the victim to face a legal battle while trying to recover physically.
-If that’s the situation facing you or someone you care about, the experienced motorcycle accident team at Wettermark and Keith, LLC, can take much of that burden off the victim.
-We understand how these accidents tend to occur, the types of injuries they cause, and what the victims will have to go through on the way to recovery—if a full recovery is even possible.
-And the sooner you get help, the easier it will be to find, preserve and use the evidence that can force the people who caused the accident to at least compensate for your injuries.
+Many automobile drivers claim that the accident wasn’t their fault, leaving the victim to face a legal battle while trying to recover physically.
+If that’s the situation facing you or someone you care about, the experienced motorcycle accident lawyers at Wettermark Keith can take much of that burden off the victim.
+We understand how these accidents tend to occur, the types of injuries they cause and what the victims will have to go through on the way to recovery—if a full recovery is even possible.
+The sooner you get help, the easier it will be to find, preserve and use the evidence that can force the people who caused the accident to at least compensate for your injuries.

 While accidents involving only the motorcycle certainly occur, the majority of motorcycle accidents involve another motor vehicle.
 And in a majority of those accidents, the other vehicle impinges on the motorcycle’s right of way and caused the accident in two-thirds of those accidents.
 The typical motorcycle crash involves another vehicle’s driver not seeing the motorcycle until it was too late to avoid a collision.

 There are many possible causes for that, including:

 - Glare from headlights

 - Other vehicles blocking the line of sight